snapcrafters/sommelier-core/README.md

 * `WINEESYNC`: set to `1` to enable esync.
 This can increase performance for some games, especially ones that rely heavily on the CPU.
 See [esync docs](https://github.com/zfigura/wine/blob/esync/README.esync) for more information.
 * `WINEARCH`: Wine will start an 64-bit environment by default.
 This runs both 32-bit and 64-bit Windows binaries.
 Some 32-bit applications, however, have issues when you run them in 64-bit Wine.
 For these applications, set `WINEARCH` to `win32` to use a 32-bit-only environment.
 * `SOMMELIER_NO_THEME`: Use this variable to disable the ReactOS Modern theme.
 Some Java 1.6 applications crash when you apply a theme.
+* `SOMMELIER_KEEP_CWD`: Use this variable when sommelier should not change the working directory before executing the app.
+This is useful if your app can take filenames as arguments and you want relative filenames to work.
+Note: some Windows apps only work when the working directory is their application directory.

 ## Compatibility